ARBUCHELI/BOOKSHELF-REACT-APP/README.md

 # BOOKSHELF-REACT-APP

-This is a Complete Front-End Web Development Project that combines the best mainstream technologies used in Web Development at the moment: (Created as a part of my Google-Udacity challenge scholarship 2017-2018).
+This is a Complete Front-End Web Development Project that combines the best mainstream technologies used in Web Development at the moment: (Created as a part of Google-Udacity challenge scholarship 2017-2018).

 - JavaScript
 - HTML